 A search engine is not unlike a black box; we ask it a question, it performs some magic behind the scenes and then spits out an answer for us.
-Part of this transaction is an assumption from our part, namely that the answer will be honest.
+Part of this transaction is an assumption on our part, namely that the answer will be honest.

 And for the most part, it is.
 After all, if the search engine doesn’t provide useful results, we won’t use it.
 However, because of algorithmic filtering, each of us may get a different answer because the search engine knows what we like.
 This phenomenon is called the “filter bubble” and it is important for marketers to understand when creating targeted campaigns.

 In the context of a search engine, an algorithm is a comparatively large amount of computer code whose task it is to decide (i.e. calculate) how relevant a piece of content is to your search terms.
 Aside from the search terms, it’s given some details about you and your search history, and in addition to finding what it thinks you’re looking for, it will also sort and filter those results based on what it thinks you want to see.